-However, it's not only the prices that garnering interest.
-Users are also wondering if Eth 2.0 may lower Ethereum's gas fee prices after the merge.
-Here's the latest.
+However, it's not only the prices that have garnered interest.
+Investors are also wondering if Ethereum's PoS consensus will lower Ethereum's gas fee prices.

 Ethereum merge price

-The price of Ethereum is on a rise, which several crypto critics are referring to as the Merge Surge phenomenon.
+The price of Ethereum has yet to witness a potential merge price pump.
+Several crypto critics have referred to it as the Merge Surge phenomenon.

 The Merge is one of the biggest crypto events of the year, where Ethereum will adopt a proof-of-stake consensus.
 This will remove the need for Ethereum mining, and instead see a full switch to Ethereum staking.